 During my mail clerk assignment at Headquarters Company and when it was our turn to be on call for riot control guard duty, one Sunday evening I failed to show up for a company formation at which attendance was taken, and I was penalized with an Article 15 citation for missing it.
 I don’t remember why I did not attend.
 I must have been doing something that I deemed to be more important, or I just couldn’t be bothered at the time with such nonsense.
 Besides, they hardly ever took attendance anyway.

-I don’t know the exact wording for it, but an Article 15 is a disciplinary action given for a military misdemeanor.
+I don’t know the exact wording for it, but an Article 15 is a disciplinary action given for a military infraction.
 Yes, they could be unreasonably strict when they wanted to be.
 So I missed a stupid formation!
 Big-fucking-deal!
 How is that a crime?
 Maybe they were being more attentive in my case because of that other business.
 I suppose that I should have been more cautious myself and expected that Big Brother was watching me more closely now and just waiting for me to slip up in some way, in order to come after me.

 My punishment was to sweep and clean the barracks office after duty hours for a designated period of time, which I didn’t mind doing, but Monday evening was my choir rehearsal night.
 I was directing the Sukiran choir at this time, and there was no way for me to contact everybody to change the rehearsal for another day or time.
+Communication by phone was non-existent at the time.
 I could not just fail to show up with no explanation.
 That’s not right.
 So I asked my barracks sergeant if I could start my extra detail tomorrow night instead, when I would be free.
 “Townsend, you will report to this office at 1800 hours tonight!”
 ‘I can’t come tonight.
 I have choir rehearsal.
 People depend on me.’
 “You will report to this office tonight!”
 Why must he be so unreasonable?
 So, what did I do?
 I went to my rehearsal.
 To hell with that guy!
 Who does he think he is?
 He can’t tell me what to do!

 The next morning I was presented with another Article 15 for violating the first one!
 I told you that they were strict.
 My punishment this time was my being put on company restriction, which meant that I was not allowed to leave the barracks for the next two weeks, except for my day job.
 So I’m grounded?
 What am I, a child?!
 And to make sure I honored the restriction, I had to sign in at the office, every hour, on the hour.
 But I even managed to get around that, at least for the first few days.
 Tuesday and Wednesday of that week were no problem.
 I didn’t have anywhere to go and I got a good rest, besides, just relaxing, reading and listening to records.